cloudxabide/aws-cloudformation-hexgl/README.md

 # aws-cloudformation-hexgl
 ## Purpose:
-Deploy a multi-AZ instance of blkcore's HexGL game.
+Deploy a multi-AZ instance of bkcore's HexGL game.
 Additionally this example employs a nested stack approach - each stack addressing a particular "concern".
 This was particularly fun.
 I learned some (nuanced) things while exploring the addition of route53 (code below).

 ## Status